 - Research Affiliate Program (RAP) - Geoscience Researchers and Field, Laboratory or Office Assistants - Targeted Geoscience Initiative

-- Deeper exploration for new resources is required because of the increasing rarity of surface discoveries.
+- Deeper exploration for new resources is required to offset the increasing rarity of surface discoveries

 Focus of the TGI program

-- developing a more robust means of measuring whether a geological system may contain deeply buried ore and providing a direction to that ore thereby reducing investment risk and cost
+- Developing more robust methods of determining if geological systems contain deeply buried ore and providing innovative exploration vectors to ore deposits, thus reducing the inherent risk and cost of mineral exploration.

-- developing new and improved geoscience knowledge and techniques to better understand, model and detect Canada’s major mineral systems
+- Developing new and improved geoscience knowledge and techniques to enhance modelling and detection of Canada’s major mineral systems.

 Program design: Ore System Approach